Scrolling in Angular Grid component

 import 'zone.js';

-In the below demo, the Grid headers will be sticky while scrolling the Grid’s parent div element.
+In the following demonstration, column headers remain fixed while scrolling the Grid’s parent div:

 import { Component, OnInit, ViewChild } from '@angular/core';